 This week’s post comes from chapter 5 of Rebooting the Bible, Part 2.
 This is part 2 of 3 parts regarding NIMROD, one of the more sinister characters in the Scriptures.
 Truth about NIMROD is quite different than what most Bible students believe.
 It takes the right chronology (as supplied by the Septuagint-LXX) and an Egyptologist that has reverence for the biblical account (David Rohl).
 You will see that while Nimrod was truly the world’s first Emperor, he was not likely the leader of the rebellion at Babel.
 Enjoy!

-One of the most intriguing characters in the Old Testament is Nimrod, son of Cush, and grandson of Ham.
+No doubt, one of the most intriguing characters in the Old Testament is Nimrod, son of Cush, and grandson of Ham.
 His name often comes up as the archetype of the Antichrist.
-It turns out that when we dig into the story surrounding Nimrod, there is much more to be said about his importance than just the speculation that he might be figure who arises again in the last days (“who was, is not, but will be again” – Revelation 17:8) as the Antichrist.
+It turns out that when we dig into the story surrounding Nimrod, there is much more we can say about his importance than just speculating he is the figure who appears again in “the last days” as the Antichrist (“who was, is not, but will be again,” Revelation 17:8).
+The following post is drawn from REBOOTING THE BIBLE, PART 2, Chapter 4.

 WHAT CAUSED THE DIVISION OF NATIONS?
 LAST WEEK, MANY SCOFFERS COMMENTED ON MY FACEBOOK BLOG THAT THE THEORY SOME CREATIONISTS HOLD ABOUT CONTINENTAL DRIFT BEING THE CAUSE FOR THE DIVISION OF NATIONS SPOKEN OF IN GENESIS 11 IS SHEAR LUNACY.
 WELL, OKAY.